coderuz/go-styles/README.md

 # go-styles
-Our Best Practises for writing beautiful code in Go
+Our Best Practises for writing beautiful and clean code in Go

 ## 1. Flat is better than nested
 ```go